umasreeram/fraud-detection-page.github.io/README.md

 <img src="Chisqtest.png" align="center" width="400"/>

-##### ANOVA Test
+**ANOVA Test**

 Analysis of Variance is a statistical method, used to check the means of two or more groups that are significantly different from each other.
 It uses the F distribution to test the same.
 It assumes Hypothesis as
 H0: The 2 means are equal
 H1: At least one mean of the groups are different.

-The fscore gives us an idea if there is a variance between the 2 groups of fraud and non fraud explained by that particular numeric variable.
+The f-score gives us an idea if there is a variance between the 2 groups of fraud and non fraud explained by that particular numeric variable.
 A higher F-score indicates the variable is important.

-We chose variables until there is a sudden dip in the F score.
+Variables are selected until there is a sudden dip in the F score.

 Figure 6.
 F values for the features in descending order

 <img src="Anova.png" align="center" width="400"/>

 We then implemented the clustering using KMediods.